Suncor earnings rebound

 The company benefitted from rising oil prices in the upstream operations, generating overall funds from operations of $2.1 billion in the quarter.
 Operating earnings were $746 million, or $0.49 per share compared to a loss of $0.28 per share in the same period in 2020.

 Suncor used the revenue windfall to reduce total debt by $1.1 billion in the quarter, and the company took advantage of the low share price to buy back $318 million of stock, representing about 1% of the outstanding common shares.

 Efficiency gains helped boost the margins.
 Operating costs per barrel at the oil sands facilities dropped 20% to $23.30 and by 10% at the Syncrude site.

-West Texas Intermediate (WTI) oil trades above US$65 per barrel at the of writing.
-As the global economy roars back into high gear in the coming months oil prices could shoot even higher.
+West Texas Intermediate (WTI) oil trades above US$65 per barrel at the time of writing.
+As the global economy roars back into high gear in the coming months, oil prices could shoot even higher.
 In fact, analysts broadly anticipate a run to US$75 before the end of the year.

 Suncor expects total production to be 740,000 – 780,000 barrels of oil equivalent per day (boe/d) this year.
 That’s up about 10% on the midpoint guidance provided in 2020.

 Suncor’s downstream businesses, which include refineries and retail operations, took a big hit in 2020 as a result of the drop in demand for jet fuel, gasoline, and diesel fuel.
 The airline industry is slowly expected to ramp up capacity through the back half of 2021.
 At the same time, commuters will start returning to offices.
 This should drive better results in these operations heading into 2022.
 Suncor is targeting refinery utilization of 90-96% this year.